iremnaz-d/FinanceAI/README.md

 - Could you compare my spending this April with my spending before April?
 I kind of lost track of things back then...

+❗ Since you'll be running the project externally, the system will ask you for your own Gemini API key.
+If you don't have one, don't worry—you'll be redirected to a website where you can get one for free!

 ## USER INTERFACE